nagypeter/weblogic-operator-tutorial/tutorials/install.operator_oow.md

     cd /u01/content/weblogic-kubernetes-operator/

 Use the `helm install` command to install the operator Helm chart.
 As part of this, you must specify a "release" name for their operator.

-You can override default configuration values in the operator Helm chart by doing one of the following:

-- Creating a [custom YAML](https://github.com/oracle/weblogic-kubernetes-operator/blob/2.0/kubernetes/charts/weblogic-operator/values.yaml) file containing the values to be overridden, and specifying the `--value` option on the Helm command line.
-- Overriding individual values directly on the Helm command line, using the `--set` option.

-Using the last option simply define overriding values using the `--set` option.

-Note the values:
+In this HOL you will share Kubernetes cluster with other participants.
+This is why your Operator release name must be unique and we add there your USER ID.
+The configuration for the Helm chart was downloaded from github repository when we cloned in advance the repository with WebLogic Operator.

+Note the syntax of the helm install command requires the following parameters:

-- **name**: name of the resource
+- **name**: name of the release - in our case unique name of the operator that you try to deploy to kubernetes cluster
-- **namespace**: where the operator deployed
+- **namespace**: namespace in the kubernetes cluster where the operator will be deployed to (the one that you just created)
 - **image**: the prebuilt WebLogic Operator 2.0 image.
 Available on public Docker hub.
-- **serviceAccount**: service account required to run operator
+- **serviceAccount**: service account required to run operator (the one that you just created)
-- **domainNamespaces**: namespaces where WebLogic domains will be deployed in order to control.
+- **domainNamespaces**: namespaces that operator will monitor for Custom Resource object.
+Operator will create all pods with WebLogic domains inside these namespaces.
 We will create that namespace later during HOL

-Execute the following `helm install`:
+So at the begining you need to execute the following `helm install`:
 ```
 helm install kubernetes/charts/weblogic-operator \
   --name sample-weblogic-operator-<PLEASE REPLACE THIS PART WITH YOUR USER ID> \